python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 print(y)

 ```

-As per the [numpy docs](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) for the `np.linspace` function:

-> The type of the output array.
-If dtype is not given, the data type is inferred from start and stop.
-> The inferred dtype will never be an integer; float is chosen even if the arguments would produce an array of integers.

 ### Operations on an array using a constant (+,-,*,/)
 - addition, subtraction, and division by a constant does not work on lists